omerbaldo/Caesar-s-Cipher-Code-Breaker/README.md

 # Caesar-s-Cipher-Code-Breaker
 Fun project where I got to break Caesars Cipher using two different algorithms.

+# What is the algorithm for caesars cipher?

+The cipher translates each letter in a word independently by “shifting” the letter up or down the alphabet by a fixed distance.
+We assume that we are using the English alphabet with 26 letters in their “usual” order, all lower case: a, b, c, . . . z.
+The function ctv (“character-to-value”) maps each character to its value, and the function vtc (“value-to-character”) maps each value to its corresponding character.
+For example, ctv(c) = 2 and vtc(25) = z.

+      The encryption function has the following form:
+      Encriptn(x) = vtc((ctv(x) + n) mod 26)

+# What are the two algorithms to break caesars cipher?

 Algorithm A: brute force code breaker
 The encode input words are encoded for each possible value of n.
 For each value, a spell checker determines whether the resulting words are words in the English